stefano-pogliani/dotfiles/README.md

 Here is a unified configuration for all pane navigation and layout manipulation.
-As the programs have different features, sometime consistency is either not possible or too limiting, in which case use what is most appropriate for the program instaed.
+As the programs have different features, sometime consistency is either not possible or too limiting, in which case use what is most appropriate for the program instead.

 The following configuration should be matched: